You Can Make This Adorable Snowman Wreath in 4 Easy Steps

 A sweet snowman wreath is a perfect addition to your Christmas front porch decor.
 We’ll show you how to make one in four easy steps.

-This Christmas wreath for your front door uses a clever play on the traditional snowman shape.
+This DIY Christmas wreath for your front door uses a clever play on the traditional snowman shape.
 And you won't believe how easy it is to make!
+We'll show you how to make a snowman wreath.
 Start with plain grapevine wreaths and add a few holiday embellishments.
 Add your own decorations, like a foam hat, to give your DIY snowman wreath personality, then hang it from a wreath hook or display it in your home.

 How to Make a Snowman Wreath

 - White embellishments